Summary

 Many parents will have noticed the sound of their children grinding their teeth at some point, often as they sleep.
 However, because children’s teeth and jaws change and grow so quickly it’s not usually a damaging habit that requires treatment and most outgrow it as they get older.

-The main risk factors for tooth grinding in children include:
+The main risk factors for teeth grinding in children include:

 - Pain when teeth are coming through